- Services and Products

 - Multimedia Services & Computer Labs

-Fuze is a web-conferencing and real-time collaboration tool that can be accessed using the Fuze app for your computer, tablet, or smartphone.
+Fuze is a web-conferencing and real-time collaboration tool that can be accessed using the Fuze client for your computer, tablet, or smartphone.
 With Fuze a Host can create a virtual meeting space for others to collaborate with one another from anywhere in the world.
 Features like Content Sharing, Desktop/Screen Sharing, and HD Video, make Fuze meeting a great tool to use for classroom activity as well as administrative purposes.

 - Fuze Overview